Benjamin Franklin (film)

 Benjamin Franklin is a 2022 two-part American documentary film directed and produced by Ken Burns that first aired on PBS on April 4 and 5, 2022.
 The film chronicles the life of Benjamin Franklin, a polymath and Founding Father of the United States.
 The film is narrated by Peter Coyote and Mandy Patinkin stars as the voice of Franklin.
-Other voice actors starring in the film include Josh Lucas, Liam Neeson, and Paul Giamatti.
+Other voice actors starring in the film include Josh Lucas, Liam Neeson, and Paul Giamatti; Giamatti reprises his role as John Adams from the eponymous HBO miniseries.